trifon-git/AAU_BDS24_M4_Portfolio_Assignment_3/README.md

   - Dataset inference
   - Data cleaning
   - Report generation
+- **`agents.yaml`**
+  Specifies the configuration for each agent in the CrewAI system, including:
+  - Agent roles and responsibilities.
+  - Model parameters and settings for execution.
+  - Verbosity and task-specific behavior settings.

 ## 🚀 Usage
 Find the .env file and add your OpenAPI key (you can generate one [here](https://platform.openai.com/) )